-Selection and integration of controllers to a managed entity requires a stable set of functioning controllers which can respond correctly in sub-second timescales, depending on the use case in question.
+Selection and integration of controllers to a managed entity require a stable set of functioning controllers which can respond correctly in sub-second timescales, depending on the use case in question.

-Accordingly, the autonomy engine and dynamic adaptation subsystem corresponds to the design-time and run-time concepts, respectively, as expressed in [ITU-T Y.3177].
+Accordingly, the autonomy engine and Dynamic Adaptation subsystem corresponds to the design-time and run-time concepts, respectively, as expressed in [ITU-T Y.3177].